pz64/ConsoleRenderer/README.md

 # ConsoleRenderer

 My goal with this project is to make a console 3D renderer.
-Currntly, It only render preprogrammed Parametric shapes without any shading.
+Currently, It only render preprogrammed Parametric shapes without any shading.
-IT supports rotation and transformation of individual shapes and the viewport as a whole.
+Ir supports rotation and transformation of individual shapes and the viewport as a whole.

 ## Click to Watch preview